 In 1803-04, he helped to supply the Lewis and Clark Expedition, though neither explorer particularly liked him.
-After the expedition returned to St. Louis, Lisa organized the first large-scale fur trading and trapping venture and in 1807, with partners, Pierre Menard, William Morrison and about 50-60 trappers, loaded in keelboats, made his first expedition up the Missouri River.
-After meeting opposition from the Arikara, Mandan and Assiniboine Indians, the party reached the confluence of the Yellowstone and Big Horn Rivers in present-day Montana, and soon built Fort Raymond.
+After the expedition returned to St. Louis, Lisa organized the first large-scale fur trading and trapping venture.
+In 1807, he made his first expedition up the Missouri River with partners Pierre Menard, William Morrison and about 50-60 trappers loaded in keelboats.
+After meeting opposition from the Arikara, Mandan, and Assiniboine Indians, the party reached the confluence of the Yellowstone and Big Horn Rivers in present-day Montana and soon built Fort Raymond.

 After thoroughly working the area and obtaining thousands of pelts, they returned to St. Louis.
-He then formed the St. Louis Missouri Fur Company in the winter of 1808-09 along with several partners including Pierre Choteau, Sr., Auguste Choeau, Jr., Andrew Henry, Pierre Menard, Benjamin Wilkinson, Reuben Lewis, William Clark, Sylvestre Labbadie, and William Morrison.
+He then formed the St. Louis Missouri Fur Company in the winter of 1808-09 along with several partners, including Pierre Choteau, Sr., Auguste Choeau, Jr., Andrew Henry, Pierre Menard, Benjamin Wilkinson, Reuben Lewis, William Clark, Sylvestre Labbadie, and William Morrison.

-Lisa and his wife returned to Fort Lisa near present-day Omaha, Nebraska, while Joshua Pilcher moved from camp to camp trading with the Indians.
+Lisa and his wife returned to Fort Lisa near present-day Omaha, Nebraska, while Joshua Pilcher moved from camp to camp, trading with the Indians.
 When Pilcher returned to Fort Lisa, he found Lisa in poor health.
-Lisa soon returned to St. Louis for treatment and the doctor recommended that he move to the mineral springs.
-However, the springs didn’t help and he died near St. Louis at Sulphur Spring on the August 12, 1820 at the age of 48.
+Lisa soon returned to St. Louis for treatment, and the doctor recommended that he move to the mineral springs.
+However, the springs didn’t help, and he died near St. Louis at Sulphur Spring on August 12, 1820, at the age of 48.
 He was buried in the Bellefontaine Cemetery in St. Louis.